connf/igd/README.md

 You will need your own .env which a copy of can be provided if required

-You MAY also need to `composer require BinaryCabin\LaravelUUID`
+You MAY also need to `composer require BinaryCabin\LaravelUUID` if not automatically installed with `composer install`

 ## About Laravel Scrabble IGD